ttran9/tt-forecast-spring/README.md

 # Summary of this branch

-- This branch is just modifying some files for upload to Heroku.
-    - This is uploading to the cloud, something similar is expected to be done in a production environment.
+- Latest update is merging in the credentials for the production environment.

 # Docker Information (for using the database in development mode)